Andrew Rossi

-Andrew Rossi is an Emmy-nominated filmmaker, known for directing and writing The Andy Warhol Diaries (2022).
+Andrew Rossi is an American filmmaker, Emmy nominated for directing, writing and producing The Andy Warhol Diaries (2022), Ivory Tower (2014) and Page One: Inside the New York Times (2011).

 Career

 Rossi is the founder of Abstract Productions, a company that produces film and television.
 He was nominated for three Emmy Awards for writing, directing and executive producing the Netflix series The Andy Warhol Diaries in 2022.

 In 2011, Rossi directed Page One: Inside the New York Times, which premiered at the Sundance Film Festival and was nominated for two News & Documentary Emmys and a 2011 Critics' Choice Award for Best Documentary.
 The film was co-distributed by Magnolia Pictures and Participant Media.

 In 2013, Rossi began production on his next film about the transformation of higher education.
 The film, Ivory Tower, premiered at the Sundance Film Festival and was theatrically distributed in 2014 by Samuel Goldwyn Films and Participant Media.
 After airing on CNN, the film was nominated for a News & Documentary Emmy for outstanding business and economic reporting.

 Rossi's next film as director, The First Monday in May (2016), focused on the annual Met Gala and the Met's Costume Institute.
 The movie premiered as the opening night film at the 2016 Tribeca Film Festival.
 The year after Rossi directed Bronx Gothic, a collaboration with writer and performer Okwui Okpokwasili that captures her critically acclaimed one-woman show, Bronx Gothic.

 Writing in the New Yorker, Hilton Als called Okpokwasili's Bronx Gothic "A tour de force on the order of Toni Morrison's The Bluest Eye, the author's seminal text on black girlhood and power."

 In 2018, Rossi produced Kate Novack's The Gospel According to Andre, a biopic about legendary fashion editor Andre Leon Talley.
 He also executive produced the Netflix series 7 Days Out, directing episodes on the scientists and engineers behind NASA's Cassini mission, a final haute couture show from designer Karl Lagerfeld and the Westminster Dog Show.
 In 2018, Rossi was admitted into the Academy of Motion Picture Arts and Sciences.